 Where and What to Eat in Puebla

-Puebla is fantastic for both casual street food and high end dining.
+Puebla is fantastic for both casual street food and high-end dining.
 You should definitely eat mole poblano in its birthplace.
-Two of the best places to eat it are El Mural de los Poblanos and La Casa del Mundrugo.
+Two of the best places to enjoy it are El Mural de los Poblanos and La Casa del Mundrugo.
 La Casa’s mole poblano won the battle during our visit, as its flavor was more complex and less sweet.
 But both are beautiful restaurants that are perfect for a wedding anniversary weekend.
-La Casa del Mundrugo also had fantastic live music that added to the overall dinning experience.
+La Casa del Mundrugo also had fantastic live music that enhanced the dinning experience.
 The value is also a hell of a lot better than you’re going to find anywhere in the US or Canada.

 Tacos Arrabes in Puebla

 Another regional specialty of south-central Mexico is chalupas.
 Traditional chalupas, as found in Cholula in the state of Puebla, are delicious fresh tortillas usually topped with shredded chicken or pork, in addition to salsa and onions.

 Mole Poblano and Pipian Verde at La Casa del Mundrugo

 A little known fact in the US is that Cinco De Mayo does not commemorate Mexican Independence Day, which is actually September 16th.
 Cinco De Mayo (May 5th) commemorates the day France attacked Puebla because Mexico had defaulted on debt.
 The Battle of Puebla began on May 5th, 1862 and resulted in Mexican President Benito Juarez’s troops defeating the French.
 So if you fancy celebrating Cinco de Mayo the proper way, plan to be in Puebla for it someday!